sirixdb/sirixdb.github.io/rest-api.md

 For setting up the SirixDB HTTP-Server and a basic Keycloak-instance with a test realm:

 1. `git clone https://github.com/sirixdb/sirix.git`
-2. `sudo docker-compose run --rm waitforkeycloak`
+2. `sudo docker-compose up waitforkeycloak`

 ### Keycloak setup